 At the end of the session #SelfiesFromTheField, we plan to collaboratively write a working paper, synthesizing the discussions, arguments, and provocations that emerged during the session.

 The session organisers and all the speakers at the session will be authors on the working paper.
-We request each of the speakers to edit their submitted discussion note to include around 200 words on the discussions from the session.
+We request each of the speakers to edit their submitted to include around 200 words on the discussions from the session.
 We will incorporate these in the working paper, and will host each of the notes as a blogpost on the CIS and CITAPP websites.
 While the working paper forms a means of dissemination to an academic audience, we are also keen on taking the discussions from the session to non-academic audiences as well.
 These blogposts will help disseminate the workshop discussions to a wider audience.